 Marketing levers to facilitate the decision

-- Segmented emails by maturity and industry,
+- Segmented emails by maturity and industry

-- Newsletters that feed the thinking process,
+- Newsletters that feed the thinking process over time

-- Proof content: case studies, client testimonials, industry benchmarks.
+- Proof content: case studies, client testimonials, industry benchmarks

 Prospecting: how to reach the right prospects